Natasha Lyonne as Nadia in the show Russian Doll on Netflix. Photo courtesy of Netflix.

 Photo courtesy of Netflix

-Much of the action takes place in a brick building at the corner of Tompkins Square Park, at the intersection of 8th Street and Avenue B. This building at 295 E. 8th Street is the former East Side Hebrew Institute, a Jewish Day School founded in 1910 and located here from 1928 to 1974.
+Much of the action takes place in a brick building at the corner of Tompkins Square Park, at the intersection of 8th Street and Avenue B. This building is the St. Nicholas Carpatho Church at 288 E 10th Street, which is still in operation.
+The interior appears to be a set.
+In the show, it is said to be a former yeshiva, which could be similar to a building on the other side of Tompkins Square Park at 295 E. 8th Street, the former East Side Hebrew Institute, a Jewish Day School founded in 1910 and located here from 1928 to 1974.
 The decline of the neighborhood in the 1970s necessitated a move to Gramercy Park to maintain enrollment.
-The building was converted into condos and offices, and kudos to the script writers for actually including dialogue that speaks to the history of the building and making those true facts a key part of the story line.
+The building was converted into condos and offices, and kudos to the script writers for actually including dialogue that speaks to the history of the buildings in the area and making those true facts a key part of the story line.